Master of Science in PeriodonticsApplication Deadline: September 15, 2023

 Applicants must obtain a match number from National Match Services to be considered for admission.

 Once your application and supporting materials are processed in PASS and received by the School, they will be reviewed by the Periodontics Graduate Program Selection Committee.
-If you have any questions regarding the program or application process, please contact the Office of Dental Admissions, Recruitment & Access at (304) 293-1680, fax (304) 293-8561 or email@example.com.
+If you have any questions regarding the program or application process, please contact the Office of Dental Admissions, Recruitment & Access at (304) 293-1680 or firstname.lastname@example.org.

 All applicants receiving an interview are required to submit a West Virginia University Graduate Program Application along with the $60 application fee.
 Information regarding the steps for submission will be sent in the interview invitation email.

-While an invitation to appear for an interview should not be construed as evidence of acceptance, it is a requirement that assists the committee in its selection process.
+While an invitation for an interview should not be construed as evidence of acceptance, it is a requirement that assists the committee in its selection process.

 Applicants approved for admission to the program will be notified through National Match Services and official acceptance letter from the School of Dentistry.